particle-iot/docs/src/content/faq/particle-devices/electron-3rdparty-sims.md

 0.5.0 and later, so if you have the original factory default firmware 0.4.8 you'll need to upgrade the Device OS.

-In system firmware 0.6.2 through 0.8.0-rc.3, there is an issue where the Particle.keepAlive value does not stay properly set.
+In Device OS 0.6.2 through 0.8.0-rc.3, there is an issue where the Particle.keepAlive value does not stay properly set.
 The workaround is as follows:

 Create a global variable, such as: